StockNews.com Initiates Coverage on Polar Power (NASDAQ:POLA)

-StockNews.com started coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a research note published on Sunday.
-The firm issued a sell rating on the utilities provider’s stock.
+Research analysts at StockNews.com began coverage on shares of Polar Power (NASDAQ:POLA – Get Rating) in a note issued to investors on Monday.
+The brokerage set a “sell” rating on the utilities provider’s stock.

 Polar Power, Inc engages in the design, manufacture, and sell of direct current (DC) power systems.
 Its products include DC generators, Back-up DC generators, hybrid power systems, Li-Ion battery system, and Marine DC generators.
 The company was founded by Arthur D. Sams in 1979 and is headquartered in Gardena, CA.